Phyremaster/easy-gmod/README.md

 ## How to use this
 Do you...
 - already know what you're doing and just want to know what the settings are?
-Scroll down to the **References** section!
+Scroll down to the **Reference** section!
 - have no clue what you're doing but can't stand the idea of reading?
 I'm working on a video tutorial.
 - have no clue what you're doing and prefer reading a guide?
 Read on, my friend.